Skip to content

 severity: 1

-Thus DVWA application’s web pod is protected using AccuKnox CWPP Security solution.
+Thus, the DVWA application’s web pod is protected using the AccuKnox CWPP security solution.

 SCHEDULE DEMO